 1. Find a comfortable place to sit or lie down.

-2. Drape a blanket over you and your baby, making sure that the baby’s head is upright above your heart in between your chest.
+2. Drape a blanket over you and your baby, ensuring the baby’s head is upright above your heart in between your chest.

 3. Keep your baby’s head to one side for easy breathing.